The Synchronous Optical Network (SONET)

 Byte-interleaved multiplexing in SONET (3 x STS-1 : 1 x STS-3)

-The table below briefly summarises the function of the overhead bytes within the SONET STS-1 frame structure.
+The tables below briefly summarise the function of the overhead bytes within the SONET STS-1 frame structure.

 The synchronous payload envelope (SPE) for an STS-1 frame does not have to be contained completely within a single frame.
 In fact, the SPE typically crosses frame boundaries.
 This allows for variations in frequency between payload signals, and also allows non-synchronous traffic to be carried by the synchronous network.
 The last 10 bits of the H1 and H2 bytes in the STS-1 transport overhead contain a pointer value that gives the location of the start of the SPE within the frame.
 This is given as the offset in bytes between the H3 byte and the first byte of the SPE (this is the J1 byte in the SPE's path overhead), ignoring the transport overhead bytes.
 A valid pointer value can range from 0 to 782.
 In the example below, the pointer value stored in H1/H2 gives an offset of 190 bytes from byte H3 for the start of the SPE.
 It is worth noting here that some smaller networks may operate in locked mode, where the location of the frame payload is fixed at a known value.
 This has been used in particular for the interface with ATM networks, although a floating mode is the preferred approach in most other scenarios as it allows far more flexibility in the distribution of payloads.